krateng/maloja/README.md

 	pip install malojaserver
 ```

-directly (e.g. if you're not on Alpine) - make sure you have all the system packages installed.
+directly - make sure you have all the system packages installed.

 ### From Source